Did you know that any ingredient – even something innocuous like chamomile or water – can cause an irritation or allergy to someone?

 Yep, even natural ingredients.
 I mean, there are people out there who are allergic to water.
 And what’s more natural and safe than water?!

 Why am I telling you all this?
 You don’t want to slather a cream all over your face just to see it turn red, and feel it itching like mad.

 That’s why brands always recommend you perform a patch test, first.
 It’s there, written on the label.
 But we all ignore it, thinking we don’t need it.

-I don’t do patch tests all the time, either.
-But, when I pick a product that has even one ingredient I have never used before, then, yes, I’ll take the time to do a patch test first.
+I’m guilty of this, too.
+Most of the time, I don’t do patch tests… But, when I pick a product that has even one ingredient I have never used before, then, yes, I’ll take the time to do a patch test first.
 Here’s how:

 A patch test is a way to determine if a product will cause a negative reaction on your skin.
 It is usually done on a small area, like the wrist.
 That way, if an irritation or allergy occurs, the damage is limited and easy to treat.
 At the very least, it’s easy to cover up with a top or bangles.

 Why Should You Do A Patch Test?